ceejbot/galls-law/one-shot.md

 ---

+# [fit] automation via ansible

+## [fit] any box can be replaced
+## [fit] by running an ansible play

+^ We love it.

+---

-# lots of complexity
+# lots of complexity, but

 * each piece has a well-defined responsibility
 * each piece can be redundant
 * exceptions: db write primaries
+* each service can be worked on in isolation

 ---

+# downsides

+* yay distributed systems
+* backpressure isn't handled well
+* some single points of failure: db primaries
+* metrics are a work in progress
+* everything is hand-rolled

+^ We rehearse the firedrill of replacing primaries.
+We also rehearse restoring from backup.

+---

 # conservatism won with node

 * we're mostly on node 0.10.37
-* memory leaks
+* memory leaks, some networking trouble
 * will try again with iojs 1.8.x
-* or with node now that iojs is folded in :)
+* or with node now that iojs took over :)

 ---